Cicaplast fit check ยท Product comparison

 What should I do before buying this product?

-Paste or scan the ingredient list in Rico before checkout.
-Rico helps you read whether the formula looks like support, overload, or a better-fit swap moment for acne-prone skin.
+Use Rico to scan or paste the Cicaplast ingredient list before checkout.
+Rico gives you a Skin Fit read so you can decide whether this balm looks like support, overload, or a better-fit swap moment for acne-prone skin.

 What if this product does not look like a good fit?

-If the balm looks too rich or hard to layer, compare a lighter barrier-support moisturizer before you buy another product you may not use.
+If the balm looks too rich, occlusive, fragranced, or hard to layer, compare a lighter barrier-support moisturizer before you buy another product you may not use.

 Built for a calmer product decision